-A Blown Out Sneaker, An Injured Superstar, And A Night To Forget For Nike
+A Blown-Out Sneaker, An Injured Superstar And A Night To Forget For Nike

-It was the most highly anticipated college basketball game of the season, Duke facing arch rival North Carolina, with the spectacular talents of Duke's freshman sensation Zion Williamson on display.
+It was the most highly anticipated college basketball game of the season: Duke was facing archrival North Carolina, with the spectacular talents of Duke's freshman sensation Zion Williamson on display.

 Former President Barack Obama was there.
 Tickets for the game were reselling for more than $3,000 — Super Bowl prices.
-Duke's exuberant student fans, known as the Cameron Crazies, were extra hyped.
+Duke's exuberant student section, known as the Cameron Crazies, was extra hyped.

 And then a mere 33 seconds into the game, on a routine play, Williamson dribbled near the foul line when his left leg buckled, his left blue-and-white Nike sneaker ripped apart at the seams and he tumbled to the floor, grabbing his right knee in pain.